-- Prepared an annual detailed report on all remunerations granted to Board of Directors members and the executive management in 2017.
-Further, the committee ensured that the report had been forwarded to general assembly for approval. - The committee prepared a report on key performance indicators for overall evaluation by the Board of Directors as well as par ticipation of each Board of Directors member and each committee in addition to appraisal of the executive management. - The committee prepared job descriptions of each one of the Board of Directors' executive, non-executive and independent members.
+- Prepared an annual detailed report on all remunerations granted to Board of Directors members and the executive management in 2018.
+Further, the committee ensured that the report had been forwarded to general assembly for approval. - The committee prepared a report on key performance indicators for overall evaluation by the Board of Directors as well as participation of each Board of Directors member and each committee in addition to appraisal of the executive management. - The committee studied all applications and attached files of the candidates for the creation of the Board of Directors and forwarded their recommendation to the Board of Director's chairman.